 I loathe you, Disney.

-Not the Disney of your youth, or mine.
+Not the Disney of our youth.
 Not the animation and magic that even little dinosaur and Star Wars oriented boys like me don’t want to admit love for, but secretly do.
 I’m talking about the Disney Channel of today, in particular.
 How I’d love to sit in on a board meeting while they dream up new petulant, contrary, smart-ass kids for their television lineup.

 I should say this isn’t a full-on jihad against all things Disney – the boy of my youth would have been starry-eyed over such contemporary Disney concoctions/sidekicks as Olive from “A.N.T.
 Farm” and Lilly of “Hannah Montana” fame.